Isaadqurashi/DEP/Email Spam Classifier/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the [LICENSE](ttps://github.com/Isaadqurashi/DEP/blob/main/Email%20Spam%20Classifier/LICENSE) for more details.

 ## Appendices